-On the other hand, most UIUX designers utilize a design thinking approach for their design process, which consists of the following stages:
+Alternatively, most UIUX designers utilize a design thinking approach for their design process, which consists of the following stages:

 - Empathize – Researching to understand the intended users’ needs from an emphatic perspective.

-- Define – With the information gathered from the empathize stage, designers will then define the problem statement by analyzing and synthesizing the insights.
+- Define – With the information from the empathize stage, designers will then define the problem statement by analyzing and synthesizing the insights.

-- Ideate – At this stage, designers will collaborate with other stakeholders to brainstorm, evaluate and select the most promising creative solution.
+- Ideate – At this stage, designers will collaborate with other stakeholders to brainstorm, evaluate, and select the most promising creative solution.